Azure/azure-service-bus-dotnet/README.md

         <img src="http://azuredeploy.net/deploybutton.png"/>
     </a>

-1. Add an Environment Variable named `azure-service-bus-dotnet/connectionstring` and set the value as the connection string of the newly created namespace.
+1. Add an Environment Variable named `azure-service-bus-dotnet/connectionstring` and set the value as the connection string of the newly created namespace. **Please note that if you are using Visual Studio, you must restart Visual Studio in order to use new variables.**

 ## How to provide feedback